Philrado/Drone/README.md

-# Collaboration:

-    A collaboration with M. Hadi Badawi, Syed Waqas Hamdani, Philip Radojcic (myself), Danilo Vladicic, Dat Huu Vo

 **Please find related documents in the documents/ folder.**

     - UML diagram can be found there as well
     - Found in the test_screenshots/ folder is proof of working utilities.
 	- Additonally, source files for these tests can be found in the tests/ folder

 Checkout the [documentation!](https://danilovlad.github.io/Drone/)